How phone cards are graded

 Age of card

-Conventional wisdom tells us older items generally have more value, but this is not always the case.
-Many older cards have disappeared, been lost, or have not been collected.
-The first U.S. card, IntelExpo, from 1985 is listed for about $1000 while early AT&T cards from 1992 are worth a bit more.
+Conventional wisdom tells us that older items will generally have more value or be more desirable.
+But this is not always the case.
+The first USA card from the IntelExpo Conference in 1985, is listed for about $500.00 whereas some early AT&T TeleTicket phone cards from 1992 are worth more.

 Mintage